Temporary Workers in Companies: Legal and Tax Questions

 Temporary Workers in Times of Skilled Labor Shortage

 Staffing levels are tight in many companies.
-It is becoming increasingly difficult to find suitable skilled workers, leading to a high workload for employees.
-When holiday periods are approaching, and perhaps employees are also absent due to illness, companies must consider how operations can be maintained.
+It is becoming increasingly difficult to find suitable specialists.
+The workload for employees is therefore correspondingly high.
+If there are also vacation periods and perhaps employees are absent due to sick leave, companies have to think about how to keep operations running.

 One option is to assign simpler tasks and work to temporary staff.
 During holiday periods, many students are looking for an opportunity to earn some extra money.
 This creates a win-win situation for both parties.
 However, companies must consider both legal and tax specificities when employing temporary workers: